 Donate your Greenredeem points to help these charities gain a cash grant from Greenredeem.
 The charity with the most amount of points at the end of each phase will receive a cash grant for £1,000.
 At the beginning of each new phase new charitable partner (s) will be added to the list, with the partner receiving the grant being removed.

-Congratulations to Mind, who will receive a grant cheque for £1,000 - with members generously donating over 1.2m points during Q3.
+Congratulations to RSPCA, who will receive a grant cheque for £1,000 - with members generously donating over 1.4m points by the end of Q1 2019.